 Study of the use of X-rays for the characterization of materials.
-Study of the fundamentals of space groups and the theory, applications, and experimental considerations of diverse techniques such as: single crystal and powder X-ray diffraction, small angle scattering, amorphous scattering, X-ray fluorescence, and X-ray absorption.
-Discussion of the relation between these techniques and other materials characterization techniques.
+Study of the fundamentals of space groups and the theory, applications, and experimental considerations of diverse techniques such as: single crystal and powder X-ray diffraction, small angle scattering, amorphous fluorescence, and X-ray scattering, X-ray absorption.
+Discussion of the relation between techniques these and other materials characterization techniques.